 The Warrior had sailed from the North Pacific where it assisted the evacuation of the inhabitants of Rongelap Atoll in the Marshall Islands, who suffered health damage from radioactive fallout from American nuclear testing during the 1950s and 1960s.
 Greenpeace planned to send a flotilla of vessels protesting against imminent French nuclear bomb tests at Moruroa.
 On the evening of July 10 1985 French frogmen attached bombs to the hull of the ship.
 Rainbow Warrior sank, killing Greenpeace photographer Fernando Pereira.
 New Zealand police traced the bombing to Major Alain Mafart and Captain Dominique Prieure of the French Secret Service, posing as a Swiss honeymoon couple.
-New-Zealand police arrested them but attempts of New Zealand authorities to extradite their superiors from France, failed.
-The French government initially denied any involvement in the bombing, but pressure from French and international media forced it to admit, on September 22, that the French secret service carried out the bombing.
+New-Zealand police arrested them but attempts of New Zealand authorities to extradite their superiors from France, failed The French Government initially denied any involvement in the bombing, but pressure from French and international media forced it to admit, on September 22, that the French secret service carried out the bombing.
 Subsequent investigations revealed that Christine Cabon, a French secret service agent, infiltrated the Auckland office of Greenpeace New Zealand, posing as a volunteer, in order to gather information about Greenpeace's plans.
-The fact that French nuclear weapons have no military purpose, not even as a "deterrent", compounds the absurdity of this crime.
-This episode shows how far governments will go to foil legitimate acts of protest by citizens
+French nuclear weapons have no military purpose, not even as a "deterrent", they serve only to increase politicians' power.
+This episode clarifies how far politicians craving power will go to foil legitimate acts of protest by citizens.

-Today we suffer from air pollution, water pollution, soil pollution, radioactive contamination, noise pollution, and global warming caused by carbon fuel emissions.
+Today we suffer from air pollution, water pollution, soil pollution, radioactive contamination, electro-magnetic pollution, noise pollution, and global warming more than ever before.
 Pollution effects are no longer confined to local areas.
 They have become global.
-Problems of smog in major cities are compounded by global weather changes due to global warming and melting of the icecaps at the poles.
-The entire planet is continuously contaminated and poisoned by industrial waste.
-The Internet has much material on this and those concerned should consult it.
-Former US Vice-President Al Gore made an important film on global warming available on the Internet at http://movies.peekvid.com/s4055/.
+Problems of smog in major cities mushroomed into problems of global weather changes due to global warming and melting of the icecaps at the poles.
+The entire planet is continuously contaminated and poisoned.
+The Internet has much material on this issue and those concerned should consult it.
+Former US Vice-President Al Gore, made an important film on global warming available on the Internet at http://movies.peekvid.com/s4055/.
 It reveals horrifying global hazards.